 Mr Eavis’ gesture is in response to the nursing recruitment crisis and is open to students living in the Mendip area and who have enrolled in a nursing course in 2018.

 Glastonbury Festival founder, Michael Eavis, has announced that he will offer up to 500 free tickets to local trainee nurses for next year’s (2019) festival.

-According to Somerset Live, Eavis spoke at Shepton Mallet’s hospital fete earlier this month (July 21) after the chairman of the local trust reportedly told him that there was “a real problem with the lack of nurses being trained now.”
+According to reports, Eavis spoke at Shepton Mallet’s hospital fete earlier this month (July 21) after the chairman of the local trust reportedly told him that there was “a real problem with the lack of nurses being trained now.”

 To help with the issue and tempt more men and women into colleges in Somerset, Eavis decided to give up to 500 local trainee nurses the chance to visit next year’s legendary festival, free of charge.
 The cost of a general admission full weekend ticket back in 2017 was £238, according to Glastonbury Festival’s official website.

 The offer is open to anyone who lives in the Mendip area and who have enrolled in a nursing course in 2018.

 If you meet those criteria and want to apply, you may send your Glastonbury registration number, a copy of your 2018 graduation certificate and proof of work for the NHS in Somerset to: [email protected]